mrmelon54/armored-elytra-fabric/README.md

 ## Info

-- Shows the chestplate and elytra at the same when using the [Armored Elytra datapack (by Vanilla Tweaks)](https://vanillatweaks.net/picker/datapacks/) or [Plated Elytra datapack (by Voodoo Beard)](http://mc.voodoobeard.com/#plated_elytra)
+- This mod just displays the chestplate and elytra at the same time
+- Either of the datapacks: [Armored Elytra datapack (by Vanilla Tweaks)](https://vanillatweaks.net/picker/datapacks/) or [Plated Elytra datapack (by Voodoo Beard)](http://mc.voodoobeard.com/#plated_elytra) are required for using an armoured elytra.

 ## Discord